pnp/blog/archetypes/adaptive-cards-community-call/index.md

 tags: []
 categories: ["Adaptive Cards community call"]
 # Videos lists the video on the page for social media
+# TIP: Search and replace INSERT-VIDEO-CODE-HERE with the youtube code to update this page quickly
 videos:
 - https://www.youtube.com/watch?v=INSERT-VIDEO-CODE-HERE
 ---